hermetico/intro-bio/selo/README.md

 python selo.py [filename]

 If no filename is added, selo will use the file called 'demo-input.txt' and will create a png called 'demo-input.png'

+Made with love by

+* Katharina Krabel
+* Malte Steinke
+* Juan Marin